Call for Papers

 - Completed Full Research Paper (maximum 15 pages)

 Completed Full Research Paper

 Submitted full research papers are limited to 15 double-spaced, Times New Roman, 12-point font, 8.5″ by 11″ pages (including tables, figures, and references and 1″ margins on all sides).
 All submissions will be subjected to double-blind review.
 Selection for presentation at the workshop will be based on originality, contribution to the field, and alignment with the theme of the workshop.
 Authors of accepted full research papers will be required to present at the workshop.
-Accepted full research papers will also be considered for the Best Paper or the Best Workshop Theme Paper awards.
+Accepted full research papers will also be considered for the Prabuddha De Best Paper Award or the Best Workshop Theme Paper Award.
 When appropriate, the program chairs may accept early-stage full research papers as research-in-progress papers.

 Research-in-Progress Poster Paper

 We also encourage research-in-progress paper submissions for authors to gather feedback on early stage work.
 Submitted research-in-progress papers are limited to 10 double-spaced, Times New Roman, 12-point font, 8.5″ by 11″ pages (including tables, figures, and references and 1″ margins on all sides).
 Accepted research-in-progress papers will be presented as posters, with a designated space being provided for poster displays during the poster session.
 Authors of accepted research-in-progress will also be accorded time to briefly present their work during the ignite session.